30x30 Direct Watercolour Challenge 2023 - 2025

 20 - Boy on a dolphin statue by Sir David Wynne.
 One of my favourite pieces of public art in London.
 The London one is on the north bank of the Thames and when I used to cycle back to Uni in New Cross after a weekend home in Ealing I always looked forward to riding past it.
 This was deliberately chosen as a quick evening subject.

-21 Anthony 'Odin' Hopkins - By now I felt that the force was with me, and on a whim I made this portrait .
+21 Anthony 'Odin' Hopkins - By now I felt that the force was with me, and on a whim after work one evening I made this portrait .
 I live in Port Talbot and Sir Anthony is one of the town's favourite sons.
 I was delighted with this result.

 22 - Gone to the dogs.
 I'd painted horse races before but not greyhounds.
 I was delighted with this, and pleased with myself for including the dirt from the track being kicked up

 23 BSA.
 When your confidence is high you feel you can do anything.
-I'm not into motorbikes, but they're a vehicle I've never painted before.
+I'm not into motorbikes, but they're a vehicle I've never painted before so I felt it was worth a try.
 I made the background fuzzy like this to try to suggest speed.
-Worth a try but not all that successful on tthe speed angle.
+Worth a try but not all that successful on the speed angle.
 I did sell it, though.

 24 Parisian porter.
 Close to what I was trying but not quite there.
 Not sure why she did but my Mother in Law took a bit of a shine to it and offered to buy it.
 No, of course I gave it to her for nothing.
 She's had it framed.